 Risks Relating to Fund's RIC Status.
 To qualify and remain eligible for the special tax treatment accorded to regulated investment companies ("RICs") and their shareholders under the Internal Revenue Code (the "Code"), the Fund must meet certain source-of-income, asset diversification and annual distribution requirements.
 Very generally, in order to qualify as a RIC, the Fund must derive at least 90% of its gross income for each taxable year from dividends, interest, payments with respect to certain securities loans, gains from the sale or other disposition of stock, securities or foreign currencies, or other income derived with respect to its business of investing in stock or other securities and currencies.
 The Fund must also meet certain asset diversification requirements at the end of each quarter of each of its taxable years.
 Failure to meet these diversification requirements on the last day of a quarter could result in the Fund having to dispose of certain investments quickly in order to prevent the loss of RIC status.
 Any such dispositions could be made at disadvantageous prices or times and could result in substantial losses to the Fund.
 In addition, in order to be eligible for the special tax treatment accorded RICs, the Fund must meet the annual distribution requirement, requiring it to distribute with respect to each taxable year at least 90% of the sum of its "investment company taxable income" (generally its taxable ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any) and its net tax-exempt income (if any) to its Shareholders.
-If the Fund and its of a quarter effect on the Fund and its Shareholders.
-In addition, the Fund could be required to recognize unrealized gains, pay substantial taxes and interest and make substantial distributions in order to re-qualify as a RIC.
+If the Fund fails to qualify as a RIC for any reason and becomes subject to corporate tax, the resulting corporate taxes could substantially reduce its net assets, the amount of income available for distribution and the amount of its distributions.
+Such a failure would have a material adverse effect on the Fund and its Shareholders.
+In addition, the Fund could be required to recognize unrealized gains, pay subst